rivet-gg/plugin-colyseus-server/README.md

 });
 ```

-## Running Example Server
+## Running Test Server

-The example server is used for manual testing for development.
+The test server is used for manual testing for development.
 For more comprehensive examples, check out the [Colyseus examples repo](https://github.com/rivet-gg/plugin-colyseus-examples).

-Project setup:
+**Project setup**

 1. Create a game on the [Rivet Developer Dashboard](https://hub.rivet.gg/developer/dashboard)
 1. Install the [Rivet CLI](https://github.com/rivet-gg/cli)
 1. Run `rivet init --recommend` to link your game

-Running example server:
+**Running test server**

-1. Run the server in one terminal: `yarn run example`
+1. Run the server in one terminal: `yarn run test-server`
-1. Run the client example client [here](https://github.com/rivet-gg/plugin-colyseus-javascript)
+1. Run the client test client [here](https://github.com/rivet-gg/plugin-colyseus-javascript)

 ## FAQ